Stan Reents, PharmD

 YogaFit® blends Hatha yoga poses with contemporary push-ups, sit-ups, and squats.
 It was created by Beth Shaw in 1994 at SportsCenter Fitness in Redondo Beach.
 In 1997, she incorporated and opened her first yoga studio.
 It evolved rapidly, including a local cable television show, a clothing line, a book, and a certification.
 YogaFit® de-emphasizes the meditative aspects of yoga.
 Research does show that yoga without guided imagery can convey health benefits (see below.)

-The 2nd edition of her book "Beth Shaw's YogaFit®" (pictured to the right) was published in 2009.
-The 3rd edition is scheduled for release October 20, 2015.
+The 3rd edition of her book "Beth Shaw's YogaFit®" (pictured to the right) was published in 2016.

 RESEARCH ON YOGA TO IMPROVE FITNESS